As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 Description

-This plugin recreates the concept of the built-in WP Links Manager while addressing the shortcomings of the deprecated feature.
+Simple Links attempts to recreate the concept of the built-in Link Manager while removing the shortcomings of the deprecated feature.

 Let’s install the Link Manager plugin.

-From your WP dashboard menu, go to Plugins > Add New …
+In the WP admin menu, go to Plugins > Add New …

 (Plugins Menu – Add New)

-Select the Install Plugins > Search tab, type in “link manager” into the search field and hit Enter …
+Click on the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …

-We recommend setting up link categories first before adding links.
-This way, when adding a new link, you can assign the link to a link category you have already created.
+We recommend setting up link categories first before adding any new links.
+This way, you can assign any new links to link categories you have already created.

 Link Categories

-To create a link category, go to your dashboard navigation menu and choose Links > Link Categories …
+To create a new link category, select Links > Link Categories in the main navigation menu …

-The ‘Link Categories’ page will display in your web browser.
+This brings up the ‘Link Categories’ page in your web browser.

-- Slug: The slug is the search-engine friendly URL bit of your link category.
-Use only lowercase letters and do not include spaces (use hyphens to separate words).
+- Slug: The slug shows up in the search-engine friendly URL of the link category.
+It must all be in lowercase letters and contain no spaces (use hyphens to separate words).

 - Description: Some themes may display a link category description.
 (Optional)